 Is There a Deadline for Filing Wrongful Death Claims Related to the Camp Fire?

-What Compensation is Available in a Camp Fire Wrongful Death Lawsuit?
+What Compensation is Available in a Camp Fire Wrongful Death Action?

-How much can you sue for a wrongful death in California?
-Family members may be entitled to compensation for several types of damages in a Camp Fire wrongful death lawsuit.
+Family members may be entitled to compensation for several types of damages in a wrongful death lawsuit.
 Typically, California’s wrongful death laws allow compensation for:

 - Medical expenses from the date of injury until death